Chapter 7.2 – Cruise Ports

 Depending on their role in cruise itineraries, cruise ports fall into the following categories:

-• Ports of call (transit ports) are intermediate stops en route to another destination.
+• Ports of call (transit ports).
+Intermediate stops en route to another destination.
 Cruise vessels call for a few hours before continuing their itinerary, offering their guests the opportunity to visit the port city and nearby tourist attractions.
 The cruise ship acts as a staging point.

 Within the Spanish market, which is the biggest in Europe, Barcelona fulfills the function of a homeport.
 Seville, Valencia, Palma, and Gran Canarias play dual roles.
 There are even some ports, like Malaga, which can primarily play the role of a port of call, but have also been used as a homeport.